 Hours: Daily from sunrise to sunset

 10035 Indiantown Road, Jupiter, FL. (not a mailing address) The natural area spans north and south of Indiantown Road (State Road 706) near Jupiter Farms Road, approximately one mile west of Florida's Turnpike.
 The main portion of the site is located on the north side of Indiantown Road where parking is available.
 The smaller tract is located on the south side of Indiantown Road, east of Jupiter Farms Road.

 Public Use Facilities

 Facilities include parking area, shade shelters, observation platforms, horse hitches and a pitcher pump well, bicycle racks, and kiosks with educational exhibits.
-Bicycling, hiking, and horseback riding are allowed only on the NENA trails: Historic Jupiter-Indiantown and Jesup.
+Bicycling and horseback riding are allowed only on the NENA trails: Historic Jupiter-Indiantown and Jesup.
 Historic Jupiter-Indiantown Trail is crushed rock and meets outdoor accessibility guidelines for slope and grade although the surface is not completely smooth.
 Jesup Trail (a segment of the Ocean to Lake Regional Trail) is partially unimproved (east-west leg) and partially hardened (north south leg).
 The north-south leg is shared with limited vehicular traffic north to Martin County.
-There are additional hiking and equestrian trails located in the eastern portion of the natural area.
-The accessible trails are comprised of crushed rock.
-There are no restrooms or drinking water on the natural area.
+There are additional hiking trails located throughout the natural area.
+There are no restrooms or drinking water.